justinchang513/Research/README.md

 Main: The main execution file.
 The main functions that are executed are the gait geometries with their respective control methods (positional, isotropic, and anisotropic).

 This is the Jupyter version of the code as its easier to adjust and execute immediate control updates.
 Moreover, we are trying to switch to Arduino/C++ so microcontrollers with significantly better Baud rates and communication may be used.

+The attached videos demonstrate the anisotropic obstacle-overcoming success versus the positional/isotropic failures.
+Both control methods have the same gait dimensions and speed.